 By Kristina Rowe, NewsCastic

-With school back in session and cooler weather on its way, it almost feels like autumn feels in the rest of the world, even if most of our leaves don’t turn colors — yet.
+With cooler weather finally on its way, it almost feels like autumn feels in the rest of the world, even if many of our leaves haven’t yet changed color.

-With earlier sunsets, DFW evenings will soon shine bright under darker skies.
+With earlier sunsets, DFW evenings shine bright under darker skies.
 Festival sights, sounds, and smells are in the air.
-Halloween is creeping around the corner with Thanksgiving not far behind.
-Autumn starts officially on September 22nd this year, but that’s only the beginning.
+Thanksgiving is here, but that’s only the beginning.

 Here are 25 of our favorite photos that really show off why fall is king in DFW: